Growth Coordination Strategy

 - Monitoring infrastructure commitments and growth indicators as specified in The Way We Grow and incorporating growth information into departmental master plans, financial planning, and three and ten-year budget planning.

 - Reporting to City Council through an annual Growth Monitoring Report and through new Area and Neighbourhood Structure Plan applications.
-The first Growth Monitoring Report will be presented to Council in 2014.
-Growth information was provided to Council with the applications for the Horse Hill and Riverview Area Structure Plans.

 - Coordinating planning and provision of infrastructure in developing neighbourhoods by providing consistent, comprehensive, and timely information provided to all business areas of the City.